nikitavoloboev/data/research/Research.md

 # Research
 Research is an interesting topic and something that plays a big role in my life.
 I like to think that I do research every day.

-I have a Trelo board of things I want to research more in depth [here](https://trello.com/b/DOj0fSCB).

 ## How I do research
 The most useful thing that has helped me be more productive in uncovering new and interesting things is to do things with a purpose.
 Research included.